Nutty

 1. Contact your lender

-Shoot them an email, pick up the phone or check out their website.
+You could (although not recommended) send your current lender an email, pick up the phone or check out their website.
 Either way, most lenders will normally make it pretty easy for you to switch to a repayment mortgage.

 Some will let you switch on an execution-only basis, which is where the lender just does what you ask them without giving you any advice.
 Others will get you to switch on an advised basis, which is what it’s called when your lender puts you in touch with one of their mortgage advisers to chat things through.